Montana Missing and Murdered Indigenous Persons Advisory Council

 Improve collaboration

-Identify families’ needs
+Identify families’ and communities’ needs

 Track data on Montana missing indigenous persons